rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 sink the output by saving or sending it somewhere.
 The above `init` is guilty of both of these felonies.
 Still there is a referentially transparent computation hiding somewhere.
 In the above example the last `connectWs` type describes the inputs and output within the heavily encapsulated `init`.

 Inputs and outputs are essential to the clarity.
-The idea is to at least try understand what these inputs and outputs are.
+The developer should try to understand what these inputs and outputs are at the very least.
 Ideally, the referentially transparent computation within can be factored out and made explicit.
 It is not just clarity, you are likely to find future uses for it (e.g. the last example above could be factored out of the PetStore and used in other apps).
 And it will be easier to test.

 ### Variables named `x`